jrgong420/log-view/GROUP_ACCESS_CONTROL.md

 1. **Single group**: Select "Premium Members" → only premium members have access
 2. **Multiple groups**: Select "Premium Members" and "Beta Testers" → members of either group have access
-3. **No groups**: If enabled but no groups selected → only staff have access (if include_staff is true), otherwise nobody
+3. **No groups selected**: Everyone has access (unrestricted)

-### Behavior for Anonymous
+### Behavior for Anonymous (Deprecated)

-**Purpose**: Control access for logged-out users

-**Options**:
-- `deny` (default): Hide theme component from anonymous users
+This setting is no longer used to determine access.
+Access now depends solely on the "Allowed Groups" setting:

-- `allow`: Show theme component to anonymous users
+- If no groups are selected: anonymous users are allowed (unrestricted)

-**When to use**:
-- `deny`: For member-only features, private communities
-- `allow`: For public features, when you want to showcase functionality to visitors

-**Note**: This setting only applies when group access control is enabled.
-If group access control is disabled, anonymous users always see the theme component.
+- If one or more groups are selected: anonymous users are denied (they are not members of any group)

 ## Common Scenarios